3M judge warns of scam targeting veterans in earplug litigation

 By Brendan Pierson

-Oct 16 (Reuters) - A federal judge has warned of an identity theft scam targeting U.S. military veterans and service members potentially covered by 3M Co's $6 billion settlement of more than 200,000 lawsuits alleging its earplugs caused hearing damage.
+Oct 16 (Reuters) - A federal judge has warned of an identity theft scam targeting U.S. military veterans and service members potentially covered by 3M's $6 billion settlement of more than 200,000 lawsuits alleging its earplugs caused hearing damage.

 U.S. District Judge M. Casey Rodgers in Pensacola, Florida, who has overseen the mass tort litigation over the military-issue earplugs, said in an order Saturday that settlement claimants had received calls from "bad actors" posing as the settlement administrator, Archer Systems LLC and asking for their full social security numbers and birth dates, purportedly to confirm their participation in the settlement.

-Rodgers said Archer would never ask for full social security numbers, and that any claimants receiving the scam calls should contact their attorneys.
+Rodgers said Archer would never ask for full social security numbers, and that any claimants receiving the scam calls should contact Archer or lead plaintiffs' attorney Bryan Aylstock.
 She instructed plaintiffs' attorneys in the litigation to send a copy of her order to their clients, and the court clerk to send it to all claimants without attorneys.

 The judge said the Federal Bureau of Investigation had been informed of the scam.
 The FBI did not immediately respond to a request for comment.

-"We commend Judge Rodgers for proactively notifying claimants of these scam calls and encourage all servicemembers to validate requests for personal information and contact their attorneys with questions about the settlement claims process," plaintiffs' lawyers Bryan Aylstock and Christopher Seeger said in a joint statement.
+"We commend Judge Rodgers for proactively notifying claimants of these scam calls and encourage all servicemembers to validate requests for personal information and contact their attorneys with questions about the settlement claims process," Aylstock and co-counsel Christopher Seeger said in a joint statement.

+3M, which is not involved in administering the settlement, also said people with questions about fraud should contact Archer or Aylstock.

 About 240,000 people are expected to be eligible for the settlement, which was announced in August.
 3M has the right to walk away if less than 98 percent of eligible claimants opt in.
 Both sides have expressed confidence the threshold will be met.